bagisto/bagisto-docs/src/architecture/backend.md

   - Handles the addition, removal, and updating of products in the shopping cart
   - Applies discounts and promotions based on cart conditions

-- **Order Processing**
+- **Totals**
-  - Manages the creation, editing, and processing of orders
-  - Calculates the total amount due for an order, including taxes and shipping
+  - Calculates the cart's totals, including taxes, discounts and shipping, which the Sales package copies onto the order it creates

 - **Payment Integration**
   - Integrates with various payment providers to handle online transactions securely